kateefabro/DLSU_DS_Projects/README.md

    - **Introduction to K-Nearest Neighbors (KNN)**: A step-by-step guide to one of the simplest yet powerful ML algorithms.
    - **Model Explainability**: Techniques for interpreting and understanding machine learning model decisions.

+### 5. **[DS103] Cities at Meteorological Risk**
+   - An in-depth study on how meteorological risks affect cities, using machine learning and statistical techniques (regression and classification tasks) to identify            patterns and vulnerabilities.
+This project analyses factors like precipitation, temperature fluctuations, and wind exposure in urban areas.
+   - **Skills Highlighted**: Data preprocessing, risk analysis and predictive modeling.

 ## How This Repository Reflects My Academic Journey
 Throughout my coursework, these projects have allowed me to:
 - Develop a solid foundation in Python and data science methodologies.